 The main attraction at the Dobbs Plaza streetcar stop is the John Wesley Dobbs Plaza with the “Through His Eyes” sculpture.
 Dobbs was an early African American civic leader that worked to end segregation in Atlanta.
 Plus, he is often credited for first using the term “Sweet Auburn” to describe the neighborhood.
 MLK Jr. was still alive when Dobbs died in 1961, and King spoke at his funeral.

 Auburn at Piedmont

 The Auburn at Piedmont streetcar stop is near the refurbished and historic Atlanta Daily World Building.
 It is the site of Atlanta’s oldest black newspaper, which was established in 1928.
 The newspaper staff resided in the building until 2008, and today you can stop in to get a smoothie or coffee before walking a couple doors down to the Apex Museum to learn more about black history.

 Woodruff Park Stop

 Before New York’s famous Flatiron Building there was Atlanta’s.
 Also called the English-American Building, this 1897 triangular structure is at the intersection of Peachtree and Broad Streets across from the park, and is five years older than the counterpart in the Big Apple.
-The first floor of the building is open to the public, where you get something to eat or drink.

 For more sightseeing, be sure to walk past by the Rhodes-Haverty Building (now a Residence Inn) and the ornate Candler Building just up Peachtree Street.
 The Rhodes-Haverty Building was once the tallest building in Atlanta from 1929 to 1954.
 And the Candler Building was constructed by and named after Asa Candler, the founder of Coca-Cola.
 It is currently being transformed into a boutique hotel.